 The Azores, Portugal

 The Azores are a chain of volcanic islands with plenty of natural beauty.
-And April through October, the blue Atlantic waters are filled with sperm whales, northern bottlenose, pilot whales, and even the spectacular great blue whales.
+From April through October, the blue Atlantic waters are filled with sperm whales, northern bottlenose, pilot whales, and even the spectacular great blue whales.

 Locals will tell you the best spots for whale-watching are between the islands of Faial, Pico, and Sao Jorge — and the snow-capped top of Ponta do Pico makes an incredibly scenic backdrop.
 Do the viewing onshore from towers called “vigias” or take a boat tour to get up close and personal.